Mammoth (band): 2021–2022: Mammoth WVH

-2022–2023: Mammoth II
+2022–2025: Mammoth II and The End

 In February 2022, Wolfgang stated that he hoped to begin recording a second album in 2022 following a tour in support of the debut album, citing that he has enough material to record, as well as leftover tracks from the debut album to look at.
 Wolfgang proceeded to begin work later that year on October 4.
 Mammoth II was released on digital formats on August 4, 2023.
-Additionally, the 10-song LP was released on a limited edition pink cassette available on the band's website.
+Additionally, the 10-song album was released on a limited edition pink cassette available on the band's website.

-2024–present: The End

 In an interview on KDVV/V100 radio in February 2024, Wolfgang confirmed that he had begun "working on some preliminary sort of" the third Mammoth WVH album, with a working title of Mammoth III.
 A new single, "The End", was released on May 1, 2025.
-The band also announced that they would commence a tour titled The End Tour, where Myles Kennedy would feature as a supporting act.
+The band also announced that they would commence a tour, titled The End Tour, where Myles Kennedy would feature as a supporting act.
 Coinciding with the release of the single "The End", the band's name was shortened to simply Mammoth.
 A second single, "The Spell", was released on July 9, 2025.
-On the same day, the band officially announced their third studio album, The End, scheduled for release on October 24, 2025.
+On the same day, the band announced that their third studio album, The End, would be released on October 24, 2025.

+2026–present: Upcoming fourth studio album

+In March 2026, Wolfgang announced that he has about "30 ideas that have just been, on and off, worked on" for the fourth Mammoth album.
+In regards to a specific timetable for the album, Wolfgang said, "We kind of have it penciled in for next year, around like Q2 [second quarter of 2027], that we'll probably get back in the studio for the next [Mammoth album].
+So I think maybe by the end of the year I'll start to shift my focus in my head to being more open to creative thinking, so to speak."